pfinazzo/How-to-use-MongoSheets/README.md

 You will need to know the difference between an array and an object

-Technically an Array is a type of object but for our purposes an array is data held between
+Technically an Array is a type of object but for our purposes an array is data held between the characters [ ], and an object is data held between the the characters { }

 ## Install MongoSheet as a Chrome Extension